Nicaragua's Ortega seeks re-election in questioned vote

 “It is very hard when you have a government that has very minimal goals that include remaining in power at any cost and disregarding the will of their own citizens or the needs of the citizens to retain that power,” the official said.

-In Nicaragua, polls were scheduled to close at 6 p.m.
-Sunday and the Supreme Electoral Council said the first partial results would be released around midnight.
-Provisional vote totals are expected Monday.
+The Supreme Electoral Council said the first partial results would be released around midnight.
+Provisional vote totals were expected Monday.

 Some 30,000 police and soldiers were deployed to secure voting, according to the government.